 Red, scaly skin patches or persistent sores may indicate a type of skin cancer called squamous cell carcinoma.
-At Aloe Dermatology in Santa Barbara and Santa Ynez, California, the highly skilled dermatology experts safely remove skin cancer to prevent complications.
+At Aloe Dermatology in Santa Barbara, Santa Ynez, and Solvang, California, the highly skilled dermatology experts safely remove skin cancer to prevent complications.
 Call the office to learn more, or use the online booking tab today.

 Squamous cell carcinoma is the second most common form of skin cancer that may present as various tissue irregularities.
 The experienced dermatology experts at Aloe Dermatology diagnose and treat all types of skin cancer, including squamous cell carcinoma, to prevent the cancer from spreading.